Boris_2009_2

 Developed a computer model of myocardial depolarization under local ischemia.

-In collaboraion with Mahesh Shenai, a graduate student at Johns Hopkins.
+In collaboraion with Mahesh Shenai, a graduate student at Johns Hopkins back then.

 Project Leader